GraphQL-Training/lightweight-graphql-react/slides.md

 ???

-What I will be showing you tonight does not demonstrate best practices.
+What I will be showing you does not demonstrate best practices!

 --